inclusive-design/wecount.inclusivedesign.ca/README.md

 npm run dev
 ```
 ## How to Build
-To build static webpages enter the following in command line terminal:
+To build a static version of the website, enter the following in the command line:
 ```
 nuxt generate
 ```